CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/cdata-connection/README.md

       value: "SELECT * FROM `bigquery-public-data.covid19_weathersource_com.postal_code_day_forecast` LIMIT 10"
 ```

-The `bigquery-props` Secret has a JSON value similar to the object shown below, but instead the `OAuthJWTCert`
+The `bigquery-props` Secret has a JSON value similar to the object shown below, but instead the `OAuthJWTCert` is
-is replaced with the value of the `BIGQUERY_CREDS_FILE` environment variable and the `ProjectId` is replaced with the value
+replaced with the value of the `BIGQUERY_CREDS_FILE` environment variable, and the `ProjectId` is replaced with the
-of the `BIGQUERY_PROJECT` environment variable.
+value of the `BIGQUERY_PROJECT` environment variable.
 ```json
 {
     "AuthScheme": "OAuthJWT",